EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/README.md

 These are NetworkManager files, so wifi will automatically reconnect for you, and you can configure almost any kind of network you want.

 You can also go to the command line and use "nmtui" to connect.

+## Offline Comms

+A primary goal for EmberOS, although it is meant mostly as an embedded OS for "large" devices, is that in a pinch, if it is all you've got, you should be able to cobble together whatever you need.

+Kaochat provides a simple LAN chatroom, and is available on Android too.
+Drop a file onto a username to share it.

+Jami provides decentralized chat, video, and file sharing, but no group chat.

+Retroshare provides decentralized forums, chat, and filesharing, and may be very useful in emergencies but is not available for Android.

 ### The Home Dir and normal desktop use